Overseas Press Club of America

 10. The Ed Cunningham Award

-Best magazine reporting in print or online on an international story.
+Best magazine reporting in print or digital on an international story.

 11. The Thomas Nast Award